During Convention 2021 delegates voted on resolutions, bylaws updates, legislation policies, and the slate of nominees.

 Vice President for Membership Services

-Jeff Price (running from floor): Jeff Price began his PTA work 10 years ago when his son entered Kindergarten at Longfellow Elementary in Long Beach.
+Jeff Price (nominated): Jeff Price began his PTA work 10 years ago when his son entered Kindergarten at Longfellow Elementary in Long Beach.
 In those 10 years, Jeff has held several PTA leadership positions from the unit to National PTA levels.
 While president of Longfellow Elementary PTA, National PTA chose Longfellow as the “roll out unit” for the new “Family Reading Experience” program.
 Longfellow Elementary PTA was one of the inaugural units to receive the National PTA “School of Excellence” award and at Lakewood High School PTSA, Jeff unveiled the “Letter in PTSA” program whereby students can earn their high school letter for excellence in membership, leadership and advocacy.
 Jeff is dedicated to the mission of the organization and to further the great work it does for all children and families.